 “We have asked the local businesses not to utilize these roads,” McLeod wrote in an email.
 “We also have funded [traffic] enforcement efforts in the past but they cannot be present 24/7.
 The Department is being directed by the language set forth in the bond bill to purchase the stated parcels at fair market value and that is what we will do.”

 According to county tax records, most of the houses were built in the 1920s and sit on roughly a quarter of an acre each.
-The online real estate company Zillow prices most of the properties between sixty and one hundred thousand dollars.
+The online real estate company Zillow prices most of the properties between $60,000 and $100,000.

 State Rep. Frank Cooke says he has received complaints about the trucking from his constituents on Pyles Lane.
 He is meeting with DelDOT and other elected officials to plan how the potential buyouts would work.